aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-griddesktop/working-with-worksheet/adding-cell-controls-in-worksheets/_index.md

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-AddingCellControls-AddingCombobox.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-AddingCellControls-AddingCombobox.cs" >}}
 #### **Event Handling of ComboBox**
 Aspose.Cells.GridDesktop provides **CellSelectedIndexChanged** event that is triggered when the **Selected Index** of combobox is changed.
 Developers can handle this event according to their desires.
 For an instance, we have just displayed a message to show the **Selected Item** of the combobox:

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-AddingCellControls-HandlingCombobox.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-AddingCellControls-HandlingCombobox.cs" >}}